MimiOnuoha/Philosophy-of-Data/README.md

 *Guest presentations or field trip--TBA*

 **Week Eleven: November 14**
+*Plan Day--No Class*

+**Week Twelve: November 28**
-*Missing Things and Uncertainty, part 1*
+*Missing Things and Uncertainty*
 The most important decision of any dataset is what you decide to leave out.
 Who gets to decide, and how do we visualize things that are missing?

-**Week Twelve: November 28**
-*Missing Things and Uncertainty, part 2*

 **Week Thirteen: December 5**
-*Futures: Speculation, Machine Learning, Aritficial Intelligence*
+*Futures: Speculation, Machine Learning, Artificial Intelligence*

 **Week Fourteen: December 12**
 *Final Project Presentations*

+# Special Thanks
+To Allison Parrish, whose homework form template I've used.